The Retirement Gap That Most Salaried Indians Do Not See Coming

 SIP in 2026: The Equity Engine That EPF Cannot Replace

-A Systematic Investment Plan in equity mutual funds does what EPF cannot — it gives you exposure to India's corporate earnings growth.
-The BSE Sensex has delivered roughly 12% CAGR over 20-year periods.
-Large-cap equity funds have returned 10%–13% over 15-year horizons.
-Flexi-cap funds and mid-cap funds have returned 13%–16% over similar periods, with more volatility.
+SIP in equity funds does what EPF structurally cannot: it connects your retirement corpus to India's corporate earnings growth.
+The Sensex has delivered approximately 12% CAGR over 20-year rolling periods.
+Large-cap equity funds have returned 10 to 13% over 15-year horizons.
+Flexi-cap and mid-cap funds have returned 13 to 16% with meaningfully more year-to-year volatility.

 The Numbers Side by Side: Rs 11,000 Per Month for 30 Years

-Over 30 years with Rs 11,000 monthly investment, EPF may yield approximately Rs 1.69 crore, while SIP between Rs 2.5 crore and Rs 6.1 crore based on the return rate of 10% to 14%.
+Over 30 years with Rs.11,000 monthly investment, EPF yields approximately Rs.1.69 crore, while SIP between Rs 2.5 crore and Rs 6.1 crore based on the return rate of 10% to 14%.
 Here is the full picture at different return assumptions:

-The math is striking.
-At the historical average return rate of 14%, SIP builds 3.6 times more corpus than EPF on the same monthly investment.
-Even at a conservative 10%, SIP delivers 48% more than EPF.
-But these figures carry a caveat that EPF's Rs 1.69 crore does not: the SIP corpus can be lower if markets underperform in the final years before retirement.
-EPF's Rs 1.69 crore is certain.
+At 14% historical average, SIP builds 3.6 times more corpus than EPF on the same monthly contribution.
+At a conservative 10%, SIP still delivers 48% more.
+Both SIP figures carry a caveat that EPF's Rs.1.69 crore does not: the SIP corpus is subject to what markets do in the 3 to 5 years immediately before retirement.
+A severe market correction in year 29 of a 30-year SIP permanently reduces the final corpus.
+EPF's Rs.1.69 crore is not subject to this sequence-of-returns risk.

 The tax difference at exit matters: EPF maturity after 5 years is fully tax-free.
 SIP gains above Rs 1 lakh per year attract 12.5% Long Term Capital Gains tax.
 On a Rs 6 crore SIP corpus where you invested Rs 39.6 lakh over 30 years, the taxable gain is approximately Rs 5.6 crore.
-LTCG tax on this (after Rs 1 lakh annual exemption) can be substantial.
+LTCG tax on this (after the Rs.1.25 lakh annual exemption) is a meaningful number.
 Factor this into your corpus comparison.
 Use Yieldora's Income Tax Calculator to estimate post-tax SIP returns.

 Real Example: Arjun and Priya, Both 32, Bengaluru

-Arjun and Priya are a dual-income couple in Bengaluru.
-Arjun earns Rs 14 lakh CTC as a software engineer and Priya earns Rs 11 lakh as a product manager.
-Both have EPF running through their employers.
-Their combined monthly EPF contribution (employee share only) is approximately Rs 8,500 per month.
-They want to retire at 58 — giving them 26 years of accumulation — with a corpus that supports Rs 1.5 lakh per month in today's money.
+Arjun and Priya, both 32, are a Bengaluru dual-income couple.
+Arjun earns Rs.14 lakh CTC as a software engineer.
+Priya earns Rs.11 lakh as a product manager.
+Combined monthly EPF contribution (employee share): approximately Rs.8,500.
+They want to retire at 58 on a lifestyle that costs Rs.1.5 lakh per month in today's money.

 To fill the Rs 19.1 crore SIP gap over 26 years at 12% returns, Arjun and Priya need a combined equity SIP of approximately Rs 1,04,000 per month.
 Their combined take-home is around Rs 1.6 lakh per month after EPF and taxes.
 This is why early retirement at a high-expense lifestyle in Bengaluru requires either a significantly higher income, a lower expense target, or starting SIP much earlier.
 Use Yieldora's SIP Calculator to model your own retirement gap.